 7) There is, however, a horizontal element to my worship.

-When done right, my worship connects with other people.
+When done right, worship it a verb.
+My worship connects with other people. — With other believers.

 “Speaking to one another in psalms, hymns and spiritual songs, singing and making music in your heart, giving thanks always … submitting to one another in the fear of Christ” (Ephesians 5:19-21).